eelnimeiry/module-21/README.md

-# Google Book Search MERN Stack Challenge
+# Google Book Search
 ## Summary
-use of the Google Books API to build an Apollo Server Graql API.
-The app is developed using the MERN stack.
-Users can create an account, log in, search for books they're interested in, and add them to a list of saved books.
-Users can also delete the saved books from the list.
+the creation of an Apollo Server Graql API using the Google Books API.
+The MERN stack is used in the app's development.
+Users can create an account, log in, conduct a search for books, and save those books to a list of favourites.
+The saved books can also be removed from the list by users.

 ## Tools Used

-* JavaScript
 * Node.js
 * Express
+* JavaScript
 * React
+* Graphql
+* Dotenv
 * Apollo Server
-* Graphql
-* Mongodb
 * Mongoose
-* Dotenv
 * Heroku
+* Mongodb